16 Ideas to Create Excellent PowerPoint Presentations

 8) DON’T READ YOUR SLIDES WORD FOR WORD

 Your presentation should help to supplement what you have to say and give key points.
 You are the presenter, use your slides to get your key points across keep them simple.
 Elaborate on the information in your slides, don’t read them word for word.
-With each point, if you are using bullets, you can then elaborate by telling an interesting story, or a joke.
+With each point, if you are using bullets, you can then elaborate telling an interesting story, or a joke.

 9) USE EASY TO READ TEXT